 One of the most common examples of the Coriolis effect in action is seen through the deflection of winds on Earth.

 This deflection is a major factor in explaining why winds blow anticlockwise around low pressure and clockwise around high pressure in the northern hemisphere and visa versa in the southern hemisphere.
-Without the Coriolis effect air would simply flow directly from areas of low pressure to areas of high pressure.
+Without the Coriolis effect air would simply flow directly from areas of high pressure to areas of low pressure.